neurosnap/sentences/README.md

 An unsupervised multilingual sentence boundary detection library for golang.
 The way the punkt system accomplishes this goal is through training the tokenizer with text in that given language.
-Once the likelyhoods of abbreviations, collocations, and sentence starters are determined, finding sentence boundaries becomes easier.
+Once the likelihoods of abbreviations, collocations, and sentence starters are determined, finding sentence boundaries becomes easier.

 There are many problems that arise when tokenizing text into sentences, the primary issue being abbreviations.
-The punkt system attempts to determine whether a  word is an abbrevation, an end to a sentence, or even both through training the system with text in the given language.
+The punkt system attempts to determine whether a  word is an abbreviation, an end to a sentence, or even both through training the system with text in the given language.
 The punkt system incorporates both token- and type-based analysis on the text through two different phases of annotation.